geeksforsocialchange/gfsc-v3/content/blog/2022/rafft-design-blog/index.md

 social-image-wide: blog/raftt-1/cover.jpg
 ---

-{{<image "cover.jpg" "An abstract image featuring a black and white shot of some mills with some white lines and coloured blobs on the top suggesting a user interface">}}
+{{<image src="cover.jpg" alt="An abstract image featuring a black and white shot of some mills with some white lines and coloured blobs on the top suggesting a user interface">}}

 Local history is an area GFSC have done a lot of work in.
 Every neighbourhood on Earth has a plethora of stories that are completely unknown outside it.
 At GFSC we want to find ways of telling and sharing these stories which are compelling, well presented, accessible, easy to use, and crucially are designed and owned directly by the communities they're made with.